leoarmelin/react-easy-typography/docs/motivation.md

 # Motivation

-**React-typography is the result of wondering how we could create standarized typography components using [styled-components](https://styled-components.com/).** Focusing on the development experience and the end users, react-typography is extremely easy to use, providing great results.
+**React-easy-typography is the result of wondering how we could create standarized typography components using [styled-components](https://styled-components.com/).** Focusing on the development experience and the end users, react-easy-typography is extremely easy to use, providing great results.